Cape Flats

 The Cape Flats (Die Kaapse Vlakte) is an expansive, low-lying, flat area situated to the southeast of the central business district of Cape Town.

-The Cape Flats is also the name of an administrative region of the City of Cape Town, which lies within the larger geographical area.
+Within the context of the City of Cape Town metro, the Cape Flats refers to a planning region which includes a total of 39 suburbs.

 Geology and geography

 In geological terms, the Cape Flats is a vast sheet of aeolian sand, ultimately of marine origin, which has blown up from the adjacent beaches over a period of a hundred thousand years.
 Below the sand, the bedrock is in general alternating layers of dark grey shale, siltstone and minor sandstone from a late-Precambrian rock formation called the Malmesbury Group.

-This is except on part of the western margin between Zeekoevlei to the south and Claremont and Wetton to the north, where an intrusive mass of Cape granite is to be found.
+The exception is on part of the western margin, between Zeekoevlei (to the south) and Claremont and Wetton (to the north), where an intrusive mass of Cape granite is to be found.
 Most of the sand is unconsolidated; however, in some places near the False Bay coast the oldest sand dunes have been cemented into a soft sandstone (calcrete), and form low cliffs at the edge of the beach.

 These formations contain important fossils of animals such as the extinct Cape lion and also provide evidence that stone-age people hunted here tens of thousands of years ago.